Exceptions in managed threads

 <runtime> section of the application configuration file.
 This causes the common language runtime to revert to the behavior of versions 1.0 and 1.1.

-In the .NET Framework version 2.0, an unmanaged host can use the ICLRPolicyManager interface in the Hosting API to override the default unhandled exception policy of the common language runtime.
+An unmanaged host can use the ICLRPolicyManager interface in the Hosting API to override the default unhandled exception policy of the common language runtime.
 The ICLRPolicyManager::SetUnhandledExceptionPolicy function is used to set the policy for unhandled exceptions.